hellstorm-software/Kult-Rising/readme.md

     - fixed an issue causing SCP-173 to be able to be heard from anywhere on the level
     - fixed an issue causing SCP-173 to have a health bar
     - added extra VHS tapes to the gas station

+Known Issues:
+- *storm sounds on gas station cluster are not audible*
+- *the soldier cutscene can play improperly under most conditions*
 ----------------------------------------------------------

 <h2>[OCT]</h2>